UltraEngine/tableplusplus/README.md

 This is useful for dynamic application settings and user-defined settings added by script.

-Only data types that can be written to JSON are supported.
+Only data types that can be written to JSON files are supported.

 ## License